AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 I also amped my complaints about my father's statements of driving license revocation and stigmatization in jobs on top of this hypocritical treatment to my 2nd youngest brother.

 Eventually, father immediately enforced his kicking out decision.
 However, They would put me to my parents' unoccupied second house in a condominium that my parents recently bought in Cyberjaya instead the train station that they previously offered to me.
+The German government intervention against my parents may have strongly played a part here.
+Not to mention, I did cite to them the criminal law for a section of child neglect involving lack of medical care, but unsure if that also plays a role as well.

 When I moved there with my luggages, my father wanted a surveillance camera watching at me in the kitchen so he can observe me so that I don't go kill myself.
 The camera broked and I decided not care about fixing it, because I couldn't care shit about his "care" when he never fucking owns up to it.
 My father noticed that the camera is broken because they could not get any feeds from that camera and ended up asking me to fix it multiple times.
 I just ignored his requests.